 We look at the Pros & Cons of using a Travel Card on your travels

 When planning an overseas trip figuring out how to access your money while away is complicated and often left to the last minute.
-You then end up paying high fees for changing foreign cash or with unexpected fees on your credit card for making purchases or withdrawals overseas.
+You then end up paying high fees for changing foreign cash or with unexpected fees on your credit card for making purchases or withdrawals overseas, this is where prepaid travel cards can save the day.

 With a bit or planning one way to reduce these fees is to find and travel with a prepaid Travel money card.